expressjs/expressjs.com/4x/en/api/app-use.md

 `path` can be a string representing a path, a path pattern, a regular expression to match paths, or an array of combinations of the aforementioned path objects.

-<div class="doc-box doc-notice">The middleware examples below are intentionally left overly simple to keep the examples lean and clutter-free.</div>
+<div class="doc-box doc-notice">The middleware in the below are simple examples.</div>

 <table class="doctable" border="1">
   <thead>